efarish/portfolio/mobile/kivy_gps_tracker/README.md

 Three AWS resources are not provisioned by `create-pipeline` and need to be manually created before running any of the pipelines:

 1. The AWS Developer Tools GitHub Connection referenced by the `GitHubConnectionArn` property in the pipeline templates will need to be manually created in any AWS account trying to run these pipelines.
-The connection needs to point to where this code is stored and its ARN used to update the pipeline templates property.
+The connection needs to point to where this code is stored and it's ARN used to update the pipeline template's property.
 For this project, the code was stored in the Git Hub repository `https://github.com/efarish/portfolio`.
 2. An AWS ECR repository with the name `ecs1` is assumed to exist.
 This repository is referenced by the CloudFormation templates and the pipeline `buildspec.yml` files.
 3. CodePipeline requires an S3 bucket.
 To run these pipelines, replace the `S3ArtifactBucket` values in the template files with a bucket from the AWS account the pipelines are run in.